 Practicing in a formal meditation posture helps, but it isn't the whole story.
 It is when mindfulness training is brought into daily life that we start reaping the benefits.
 These mindfulness exercises are a few places to start.
 Or if you want to use your exercise routine as an opportunity to practice being mindful this mindfulness training technique can help.

 There are many different ways to practice meditation.
-Some meditation methods are stationary, and others, are based on movement.
+Some meditation methods are stationary, while others are based on movement.
 Whatever the meditation method may be, if it helps you develop an increasingly healthy relationship with your thinking, then it can be regarded as a form of mindfulness meditation.

 In it's purest form meditation has no method at all!
 People are naturally very good at finding activities that give them reprieve from their thinking.
 A jog in the park, a hike in the mountains, walking your dog, a stroll on the beach at sunset, lying in the grass and staring into the empty skies, gazing at the moon or the stars at night.
 These are all natural forms of mindfulness meditation.
 It is a wonderful gift that nature gives freely and we do well to take her up on her generous offer.